ppraveentr/MobileCore/README.md

 ## FTCoreUtility

-Contains most frequently used utilities as extension files.
+FTCoreUtility is a shared component used accross MobileCore.
+This contains most frequently used extension utilites.

 More information about this project can be at [`FTCoreUtility`]().

 ### Application Theming